Springfield Armory, in no uncertain terms, knocked it out of the park with the Prodigy Double Stack 1911 in 9mm.

 Now, wait a second before you start the eye-rolling thinking that I (or we) are like the majority of other firearm reviewers and think that every new product is the “best thing ever” because they’re getting paid for it.
 If you need some examples of how straight we shoot around here, check out our bad grades for guns.

-In this Springfield Armory Prodigy 9mm 1911 review, we’ll cover exactly what I loved about this new pistol (and a couple of things I didn’t)
+I originally reviewed this gun back in 2024 and after a few thousand rounds, I’ve just fallen deeper in love with it and have updated the article accordingly.
+In this Springfield Prodigy 9mm 1911 review, we’ll cover exactly what I loved about this new pistol (and a couple of things I didn’t)

 Springfield Prodigy Specs

 - Capacity 17, 20, and 26+1

 - Twist Rate 1:16

 - Height 5.5 inches